88 Career Overall Rank

 Paintings by Bobby Nganjmirra have a very impressive sales history considering his works first appeared in 1992, three years before the first specialist Aboriginal art auction in Australia.
-Given the number of barks and works on paper that have been offered since that time, the average price of his successful artworks at auction is understandably low at $3,420.
+Given the number of barks and works on paper that have been offered since that time, the average price of his successful artworks at auction is understandably low at $3,337.
 The vast majority of his paintings have been small works on bark.
-Nevertheless he is still the 83th most successful artist of the movement and the 7th most successful Arnhem Land bark painter.
+Nevertheless, he is still the 89th most successful artist of the movement and the 7th most successful Arnhem Land bark painter.

 It is strange, given the phenomenal prices paid for works by his contemporary David Yirawala, and non-figurative barks by the comparatively junior artist John Mawurndjurl, that only two lots by this formative figure in the genesis of Western Arnhem Land bark tradition have sold for more than $10,800.
 His record was set when a group of 10 barks carrying a pre-sale estimate of $50,000-70,000 sold at Bonham's auctions in 2011 (Lot 17) for $60,000.
 However, the highest price paid for any individual work has stood since 2004 when Ubar Ceremony, a bark measuring a whopping 366 x 68 cms sold at Lawson~Menzies for $21,600.
-A further 6 works have sold for between $5,000 and $10,000.
 Two very similar small works , obviously created around the same period in the 1960s currently hold 5th and 10th highest recorded prices.
 Bird and Barramundi, and Skeletons Barramundi and Bird, both sold at Sotheby's in 2009, the first for $8,400 and the second for $4,800.

-Bobby Nganjmirra was an important influence on the emerging Aboriginal art movement through the 1970s and 1980s.
-He was capable of creating really spectacular barks, yet very few of these have appeared at public sale so far.
-Those that have been preferred to date have been the more ethnographic looking small barks that impart a museological feel to Tier I auction offerings.
+Bobby Nganjmirra was an important influence on the emerging Aboriginal art movement throughout the 1970s and 1980s.
+He was capable of creating spectacular barks, yet very few of these have appeared at public sale so far.
+Those that have been preferred to date, have been the more ethnographic looking small barks that impart a museological feel to Tier I auction offerings.
 There are definitely major works yet to be discovered.
-When they appear watch with interest.
-It may be possible to purchase something really spectacular at a fraction of the price paid for a ubiquitous non-figurative fields of crosshatching by Mawurndjurl or one of his contemporaries.
+When they appear, watch with interest.
+It may be possible to purchase something spectacular at a fraction of the price paid for a ubiquitous non-figurative fields of crosshatching by Mawurndjurl or one of his contemporaries.

 Bobby Barrdjaray Nganjmirra is among the best known of the older generation of Kunwinjku artists, which includes Lofty Bardayal Nadjamerrek, Yirawala and Dick Nguleingulei Murrumurru.
 The Nganjmirra family has preserved a strong and recognisable figurative style throughout successive generations.
 His younger brothers Jimmy Nakkurridjdjilmi Nganjmirra (c.1917-1982) and Peter Nganjmirra (1927-1987) were also well known painters, and many of their children and grandchildren have established artistic careers.